 Sec.
-17-12, - Permit required.
+17-12. - Permit required.

-No person may undertake any construction and/or land-disturbance activity (as defined-stated in subsection 17-4(2), "applicability"), without first obtaining a including clearing, grading, and excavation that will disturb equal to or greater than ten thousand (10,000) square feet of land or will disturb less than ten thousand (10,000) square feet of land but is part of a larger common plan of development or sale that will ultimately disturb equal to or greater than ten thousand (10,000) square feet of land in the City of Newburyport without a stormwater management permit from the department of public services pursuant to this Article this chapter and regulations promulgated hereunder.
+No person may undertake any construction and/or land-disturbance activity (as defined-stated in subsection 17-4(2), "applicability"), without first obtaining a including clearing, grading, and excavation that will disturb equal to or greater than ten thousand (10,000) square feet of land or will disturb less than ten thousand (10,000) square feet of land or greater than ten thousand (10,000) square feet of land in the City of Newburyport without a stormwater management permit from the department of public services pursuant to this Article this chapter and regulations promulgated hereunder.